-Financial

-Year Location Date Time Special Resolutions

-2016-17 Hotel Sovereign, 28th 04.30 PM NIL

-Sea Face Road, September,

-Daman - 396210 2017

-2017-18 Hotel Sovereign, 29th 03.30 PM Approval to continuation of office by Shri Velji L.

-Sea Face Road, September, Shah (DIN 00007239) as an Executive Chairman

-Daman - 396210 2018 of the Company after attaining the age of 70 years

-during his term of appointment

-2018-19 Hotel Sovereign, 27th 03.30 PM 1) Re-appointment of Mr. Tassadduq Ali Khan

-Sea Face Road, September, (DIN: 00008368) as an Independent Director of

-Daman - 396210 2019 the Company.
-2) Re-appointment of Mr.

-Chimanlal Andrjibhai Kutchhi (DIN: 00058092) as

-an Independent Director of the Company.3) To

-shift the registered office of the Company from the

-Union Territory of Daman to the State of

-Maharashtra.
+Financial Year Location Date Time Special Resolutions 2017-18 Hotel Sovereign, Sea Face Road, Daman-396210 29th September, 2018 03.30 PM Approval to continuation of office by Shri Velji L. Shah (DIN 00007239) as an Executive Chairman of the Company after attaining the age of 70 years during his term of appointment 2018-19 Hotel Sovereign, Sea Face Road, Daman-396210 27th September, 2019 03.30 PM 1) Re-appointment of Mr. Tassadduq Ali Khan (DIN: 00008368) as an Independent Director of the Company.
+2) Re-appointment of Mr. Chimanlal Andrjibhai Kutchhi (DIN: 00058092) as an Independent Director of the Company.3) To shift the registered office of the Company from the Union Territory of Daman to the State of 2019-20 Through Video Conferencing and other audio/ visual means 30th December,2020 11.00 A.M.
+1) Approval of appointment of Mr. Priyaj Haresh Shah as a Director of the Company.
+2) Approval of appointment of Viraj Devang Vora as an Independent Director of the Company 3) Re-appointment of Mrs. Jagruti Sanghvi as an Independent Director of the Company.

-- a.
-No Extraordinary General Meetings held during the year. - b.
+a.
+No Extraordinary General Meetings held during the year.

+b.
 No Resolution was passed during the year by Postal Ballot.

-8. DISCLOSURES
+7. DISCLOSURES